wieni/wm-typescript-challenge/user-stories/dark-mode.md

 ## ✅ Acceptance criteria

 - Use the browser preferences to detect the mode
-- Allow mannually override the 'theme' by a button in the navigation
+- Allow manually override the 'theme' by a button in the navigation
-- Make sure the text contract is accesible (following [WCAG’s AA compliance](https://www.w3.org/WAI/standards-guidelines/wcag/))
+- Make sure the text contract is accessible (following [WCAG’s AA compliance](https://www.w3.org/WAI/standards-guidelines/wcag/))